haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 Here we will tweak a few parameters to make the docking more accurate.

-**Sampling parameters** : here let's just remove the final refinement step, as it is not needed for this type of docking.
+**Sampling parameters** : Here we will remove the final refinement step, as, as in the case of small ligands, it is not recommended for this type of molecules.

 <a class="prompt prompt-info">Sampling parameters -> Perform final refinement -> **uncheck** (checked by default)
 </a>